rht-labs-events/summit-lab-2018-doc/scenario4/README.md

 Type `oc debug -h` for more information on how to use it.

-To start this scenario execute the following command on the bastion:
+To start this scenario execute the following command on the `bastion` host:
 ```
 > lab -s 4 -a init
 ```